y-arjun-y/arjunyadav/blog-posts/distillation-of-the-offense-defense-balance-of-scientific-knowledge.md

 [Link to the paper](https://www.fhi.ox.ac.uk/wp-content/uploads/The-Offense-Defense-Balance-of-Scientific-Knowledge.pdf) (also serves as credit for the image above).

-<small>Note: This post is a [replacement post for July 2022](/replacement-posts/).</small>
+<small>Note: This post is a [replacement post for July 2022](/replacement-posts/) and was last edited on Aug 14, 2022.</small>

 ## Introduction

 This paper discusses the balance between AI research contributing to misuse and protections against such misuse.
-AI research is permeated with discussions over disclosure norms and researchers are concerned about the potential misuse their research could hold, and, by taking the example of vulnerability disclosure in computer security, this paper aims to draw helpful analogies between the two fields.
+AI research is permeated with discussions over disclosure norms and researchers are concerned about the potential misuse their research could hold.
+By taking the example of vulnerability disclosure in computer security, this paper aims to draw helpful analogies between the two fields.

 ## Computer Security Analogy